dittorahmat/ideb-checking/memory-bank/systemPatterns.md

 To improve modularity and maintainability, the Go backend application has been refactored into the following files:

 - **`main.go`**
     - **Description:** The entry point of the application.
-It initializes the database and registers all HTTP routes.
+It initializes the configuration using `viper` and `.env` files, initializes the database, and registers all HTTP routes.
     - **Key Functions:** `main()`

 - **`database.go`**